 Not withstanding the challenges associated with creating change, the influence of women within the club has grown from the early years through the autonomous Women’s Committee.
 The election to the Board of former Associate President Dorothy Wall-Smith to the club’s Board of Directors in 1986 marked a milestone in the history of the club.
 The journey to fully integrating into the formal deeds of the club from Associates to Members came about in the early 2010’s thus bringing to a full circle the vision and commitment of Lady Tallis and the other significant women who followed her example.

-Gabi Ruffels, daughter of Australian Open Double Tennis Champion Ray Ruffels, became the first Australian to win the 2019 US Amateur Championship.
+Gabi Ruffels, daughter of Australian Open Double Tennis Champion Ray Ruffels and tennis professional Anna-Maria Fernandez, became the first Australian to win the 2019 US Amateur Women’s Championship.
 The major amateur championship victory represented a remarkable journey for the 19 year old who had only taken up golf 5 years earlier.
-Her historic win credits her junior development at Victoria Golf Club and the astute tutelage by her parents Ray and former tennis professional Anna-Maria Fernandez.
+Her historic win is a credit to her junior development at Victoria Golf Club and the astute tutelage by her parents.

 Apart from their golfing accomplishments, club members at Victoria are proudly known for their socially friendly culture, enthusiasm for the game and openly embracing their houseguests and visitors alike.